GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/README.md

 - `gross_revenue` (calculated by multiplying `unit_price` with `order_quantity`)
 - `gross_profit` (calculated by subtracting discounts and costs of goods sold from `gross_revenue`)

-Once the configuration is complete run the Dataform pipeline with the tag `fact`.
+Once the configuration is complete run the Dataform pipeline with the tag `fact` and commit your changes.

 ### Success Criteria

 - There is a new BigQuery dataset `dwh` in the same region as the other datasets.
 - There's a successful execution of the provided Dataform pipeline for the `fact` tag.
-- There are dimension tables and a new fact table, `fact_sales` in the `dwh` dataset, with the columns as specified above.
+- There are dimension tables and a new fact table, `fact_sales` in the `dwh` dataset, with the columns as specified above having in total **121317** rows.

 ### Learning Resources